Pentagon’s New Arctic Strategy Aims to Counter China–Russia Partnership

 The Chinese regime has more than doubled its investment into Arctic projects since then and is focused on pursuing mineral extraction and scientific engagements, which could help to improve its military capabilities.

-China is also attempting to build out a new economic corridor through the region.
+China also is attempting to build out a new economic corridor through the region.
 The so-called Polar Silk Road would link Asia and Europe by traversing the opening waterways of the Arctic along Russia’s northern coast rather than going through the more densely patrolled Indo-Pacific.

 The subsequent flow of commercial, scientific, and military vessels into the region has increased, altering a geographic and strategic reality that had long seen little disturbance.